 Submit your resume and cover letter as attachments to firstname.lastname@example.org.
 In your correspondence, please reference the exact title of the job you are applying for in the subject line.
 No phone calls.

 Public Affairs Internship

-The Progressive Policy Institute is seeking public affairs interns for Summer 2013.
+The Progressive Policy Institute is seeking public affairs interns for Spring 2014.